nvb-uy/Prominent/PACK_CHANGELOG.md

 - Disabled Amethyst trim
 - Disabled Broken Watch

+## Quest Changed
+- Added tips for melee in the Night Lich quest
+- Added tips on how to not get oneshotted in the Gauntlet quest
+- Added tips on summoning Magus on its campaign quest
+- Removed slumbering lichblade quest and replaced by the two gems
+- Plenty of small quest fixes

 ## Other Changes
+- Added version checking and in-game changelog display
 - Fixed not being able to go back to the anvil tab once you went to the reforging tab.,
 - Fixed hourglass spawning too high when killing or dying to a mythic boss.
 It will now spawn on the player that summoned it / died to it; if the summoner isn't online when the mythic boss dies, it'll spawn on the location of the mythic boss.
 - Fixed crash caused by Void Hourglass with too high of a level.